Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUSTNOT id="general-params-server-validation" %} validate service parameters.
 This includes null checks, empty strings, and other common validating conditions.
 Let the service validate any request parameters.

+Common parameter validations include null checks, empty string checks, and range checks.
+Let the service validate its parameters.

-{% include requirement/MUST id="general-params-check-devex" %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
-If the developer experience is compromised due to service-side error messages, work with the service team to correct prior to release.
+{% include requirement/MUST id="general-params-check-devex" %} test the developer experience when invalid service parameters are passed in.
+Ensure clear error messages are generated by the client.
+If the developer experience is inadequate, work with the service team to correct the problem.

 #### Methods Returning Collections (Paging)

-The Azure SDK for Android contains the `PagedDataCollection`, `PagedDataResponseCollection` and `AsyncPagedDataCollection` types, which provide idiomatic ways to iterate through all results of a paged operation:
+The Azure SDK for Android contains the and `PagedDataCollection`, `PagedDataResponseCollection` types, which provide idiomatic ways to iterate through all results of a paged operation:

-{% include requirement/MUST id="android-pagination-sync-support" %} return `PagedDataCollection<T, P>` for APIs that expose paginated collections.
-The `PagedDataCollection<T, P>` type (located in Azure Core) provides access to paged results on a per-page basis.
+{% include requirement/MUST id="android-pagination-sync-support" %} return Azure Core's `PagedDataCollection` for APIs that expose paginated collections.
+This type provides access to paged results on a per-page basis.

-{% include requirement/MUST id="android-pagination-rest-sync-support" %} return `PagedDataResponseCollection<T, P>` for synchronous APIs that expose paginated collections that need to include its HTTP response details.
-The `PagedDataResponseCollection<T, P>` type (located in Azure Core) provides access to paged results on a per-page basis.
+{% include requirement/MUST id="android-pagination-rest-sync-support" %} return Azure Core's `PagedDataResponseCollection` for synchronous APIs that expose paginated collections that need to include its HTTP response details.
+This type provides access to paged results on a per-page basis.

-{% include requirement/MUST id="android-pagination-rest-async-support" %} return `AsyncPagedDataCollection<T, P>` for asynchronous APIs that expose paginated collections that need to include its HTTP response details.
-The `AsyncPagedDataCollection<T, P>` type (located in Azure Core) provides access to paged results on a per-page basis.

-For example, the chat service sync client offers the following API:
+For example, the Azure Communication Services Chat sync client offers the following API:

 ```java
 public final class ChatClient {